FC Den Bosch: History

 In November 2019, Den Bosch supporters racially abused SBV Excelsior player Ahmad Mendes Moreira in a match against the club, with Moreira having allegedly been called a 'negro and cotton-picker' prior to the match being halted after 30 minutes.
 Following the match, Moreira was labelled as a "pathetic little man" by Den Bosch's manager and the club originally stated that Moreira mistook 'crow sounds' for racist abuse, before later apologising for that statement.
 A few days after the match Den Bosch's manager apologised to Moreira.
 The "pathetic little man" label was about the way Moreira celebrated his goal and had nothing to do with racism.
 Moreira accepted these words.
 Following the incident and criticism from Netherlands internationals Memphis Depay and Georginio Wijnaldum, it was announced that players in the Dutch top two divisions would not play during the first minute of the following weekend's games in protest against racism in Dutch football as a result of the incident.
 In response to the incident, Den Bosch banned a number of supporters from attending games in January 2020.
 It was the first time a professional match in the Netherlands had to be halted as a result of racism.

-In September 2021, Pacific Media Group, Partners Path Capital, Chien Lee, Randy Frankel and Krishen Sud acquired 53% of FC Den Bosch.
+In September 2021, a group of American investors including Paul Conway of Pacific Media Group, Randy Frankel of Partners Path Capital, Chien Lee of NewCity Capital and Krishen Sud acquired 53% of FC Den Bosch.

+On April 10, 2024, the club announced that American investors had sold 53% of FC Den Bosch to Eric Li Ying, Eddie Tao, and two other investors.
+The club also expressed its gratitude to Chien Lee, acknowledging his exceptional commitment and significant contributions in supporting and funding the club through a challenging financial period and helping to establish a new ownership structure.